wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.4.4
+= 1.4.5 =
-* Fix: Prevent unintentional scroll to the top when pressing the "enter" key in the opened swipebox, thanks to Arno Welzel
+* New: Russian translation, thanks to Konstantin